 750 Stanyan Street

-A beautiful, historic Victorian is the setting for the Stanyan Park Hotel.
+The Stanyan Park Hotel is set in a beautiful, historic Victorian.
 Built in the late 1800s, this hotel is listed on the National Register of Historic Places.

-The location is perfect for those looking for a quiet retreat inside the city.
-It's on the western side of the Haight and Ashbury District and right across the street from Golden Gate Park.
+The location is perfect for anyone looking for a quiet retreat inside the city.
+It's on the western side of the Haight-Ashbury District and right across the street from Golden Gate Park.

-This small hotel has just 36 rooms with a few suites available.
-You will also be treated to a complimentary breakfast each morning.
-High speed internet and a business center are also available.
+This small hotel has just 36 rooms, with a few suites available.
+You will be treated to a complimentary breakfast each morning.
+High-speed internet and an in-room refrigerator are also available.

-Hop On/Hop Off Tour: This is a tourist only bus with a number of stops around San Francisco.
-You buy a full day (or two day) ticket.
-It has several designated stops throughout the city and you can hop off and on at any of them.
-It's a great way to get around for the day, learn a little about the city during the ride.
+Hop On/Hop Off Tour: This is a tourist-only bus with many stops around San Francisco.
+You buy a full-day (or two-day) ticket.
+It has several designated stops throughout the city, and you can hop off and on at any of them.
+It's a great way to get around for the day and learn a little about the city during the ride.

 I like to do these during my first day in a new city.
 It gives me a chance to get a feel for the city and all of its important landmarks.
 Get pricing and more details for the Hop On/Hop Off Tour.

-Car: The parking in the Haight Ashbury is better than some of the other SF neighborhoods.
-There aren't any big parking garages but you can usually find a spot on the street.
+Car: The parking in the Haight-Ashbury is just as challenging as most of the other SF neighborhoods.
+There aren't any big parking garages, but sometimes you can find a spot on the street.
 Your best bet to find a spot is to drive a block or two off Haight Street.